sriramrokkam/k8s-training/kubernetes/exercise_03_deployment.md

 This way you would be able to roll back in case of an issue during update or with the new version.
 Check `kubectl rollout history deployment/nginx` for the existing versions of your deployment.
 By specifying `--revision=1` you will be able to get detailed on revision number one.

 ## Step 4: update & rollback

 Now that you already know the `rollout status/history` commands, let's take a look at `undo`.

 Similar to the previous step, initiate another update while monitoring the rollout status (`kubectl rollout status deployment/nginx`) in parallel.
 However, this time set the image version to an not existing tag.
 It could be a typo like `mianlin` or something completely different.

-When listing the pods you should get one pod with an `ImagePullBackOff` error and the rollout should be stuck with the update of 1 new replica.
+When listing the pods you should get one pod with an `ImagePullBackOff` error and the rollout should be stuck with the update of one new replica.

 Why is the responsible controller not attempting to patch all the other replicas in parallel?
 The deployment specifies a `maxUnavailable` parameter as part of its update strategy (`kubectl explain deployment.spec.strategy.rollingUpdate`).
 It defaults to 25%, which means in our case, that with 3 replicas no more than one pod at a time is allowed to be unavailable.